 The following rules are in addition to the Alabama High School Athletic Association (AHSAA).
 When there is a conflict between the High School Athletic Association (AHSAA) rules and the TCYFCC rules, the TCYFCC rules will be used.

-All offensive linemen must wear a bright colored armband which is 3 to 5 inches wide where it can be seen in order to restrict the player to line play.
-A penalty of pass interference/illegal man down field to the offensive team will be assessed if a team attempts a pass and the offensive linemen do not have armbands on.

-MIDGETS ONLY:
+SOPHOMORES ONLY:

-During the Midget game, one coach may be on the field with their team during play.
+During the Sophomores game, one coach may be on the field with their team during play.
 Once the offensive team has left the huddle, neither the offensive nor defensive coach may interfere or call attention to give any further instructions to his player, sideline coaches, and officials.
 This is an unsportsmanlike conduct penalty and will be penalized as such.
 1st offense will be a warning 2nd offense will be an unsportsmanlike conduct and enforced.
 Two unsportsmanlike conduct penalties the head coach will be ejected from the game.
 The coach must stand in the center of the field at least five (5) yards behind the player(s) furthest from the line of scrimmage.

 No Football player can break the huddle early.
 If any one person leaves the huddle, then the huddle is considered broken.
 At that point there shall be NO more communications to include talking, touching, or coaching.
 No electronic devices are allowed on the field.

-In the Midgets Division only a defensive player (nose guard) is not allowed to lineup over the offensive team center.
+In the Sophomores Division only a defensive player (nose guard) is not allowed to lineup over the offensive team center.
 This is an unsportsmanlike conduct penalty and will be penalized as such.
 First offense will be a warning, second offense will be an unsportsmanlike conduct and enforced.
 Two unsportsmanlike conduct penalties, the head coach will be ejected from the game.

-If a Termite or Crickets Team is down to 10 or 12 football players, they may pull up from the lower team (Termites pull from Crickets/Crickets pull from Midgets) enough football players to consist of fourteen (14) players.
+If a Seniors or Juniors Team is down to 10 or 12 football players, they may pull up from the lower team (Seniors pull from Juniors/Juniors pull from Sophomores) enough football players to consist of fourteen (14) players.
 The maximum number of players that may be pulled up is four (4).
 Football players pulled up will be allowed to play with their own team proceeding and following the pull up.
 This rule applies each week as may be necessary.

 The following rule shall be in addition to the Alabama High School Athletic Association rules.